angeloschatzimparmpas/t-viSNE/README.md

 This software package contains a Barnes-Hut implementation of the t-SNE algorithm.
 The implementation is described in [this paper](http://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf).

+**Note:** This repository is a version of t-SNE modified to support ongoing research.
+It may be slightly slower than the original.
+If you're just trying to run t-SNE, check the original repository that we forked from.

 # Installation #